 - What are the obstacles in creating and maintaining rapport with that person?

 - What is fundamentally different in the way you approach both people - the one you have a good rapport with and the one you don't engage with?

 - What can be done differently in your behaviour with the second person to help build a stronger relationship?

-The general assumption is that the first person (who you like) is simply easier to get on with and that the second person (who you have difficulty building a relationship with) is just difficult.
-However, by being more flexible in your behaviour, and in how you approach that person, you may find you can build a rapport (and a relationship) through some simple actions.
+The general assumption is that the first person (who you like) is simply easier to get on with and that the second person (with whom you struggle building a relationship) is just difficult.
+However, by being more flexible in your behaviour, and in how you approach that person, you may find you can build a rapport, and a relationship, through some simple actions.